msnirmal/ecommerce/README.md

 ## Acknowledgements

-* This website is built based on walkthrough "Boutique Ado"  with some customisation to meet the requirements of a simple project that i planned.
-There are certain sections of code & model written by me and rest based on walk through
+* This website is built based on walkthrough projecct  with some customisation to meet the requirements of a simple project that i planned.

 * Must also acknowledge that i am still fixing bug with respect to product management page as a result i have not incorporated admin funcationalities of adding, editing and deleting products.